Allerdest, Levocetirizine

 Introduction to Allerdest (Levocetirizine)

+Unlike earlier antihistaminic compounds associated with pronounced sedation and psychomotor impairment, Levocetirizine demonstrates a more selective affinity for peripheral histamine H1 receptors.
 This targeted pharmacodynamic profile contributes to effective allergy relief while minimizing excessive central nervous system depression.

-• It helps reduce pruritus and watery eyes.
+• Helps reduce pruritus and watery eyes.

-• Often prescribed for chronic hives
+• Often prescribed for chronic hives.

 What Is Allerdest